inko-lang/inko/README.md

 ## Requirements

-* Ruby 2.3 or newer and RubyGems, for the compiler.
+* Ruby 2.3 or newer and RubyGems, for the compiler
-* Rust nightly 1.28 or newer.
-Stable Rust is currently not supported.
+* Rust nightly 1.28 or newer
 * Make 4.0 or newer

 ## Supported Platforms